• Menu

 Organic potting mixes offer several advantages for your indoor vertical garden, including:

-1. Nutrient-rich composition: As they are derived from decomposed plant and animal matter, organic mixes are naturally high in essential nutrients that support plant growth and development.
+1. Nutrient-rich composition: Organic mixes, derived from decomposed plant and animal matter, are naturally high in essential nutrients that support plant growth and development.

-2. Enhanced water retention: Organic materials like peat moss and coconut coir can help retain moisture, reducing the need for frequent watering and ensuring plants have access to adequate water.
+2. Enhanced water retention: Organic materials like peat moss and coconut coir can help retain moisture, reducing frequent watering and ensuring plants have access to adequate water.

 Drawbacks of Organic Potting Mixes